TWUOnline/multi-access/pages/03.assessment/07.assessment-ideas/article-critique/post.md

 !!!
 3. In light of the participants and methodology, in your opinion, how influential is this article?
 !!!
 4. How would you apply your faith/religious perspective and interact with the main findings of the article (i.e., how can the findings be interpreted from your faith/religious perspective?).
 What are some possible real-world implications of these findings for people in general?

-!!
-This article analysis will be worth 10%.
-!!
-See the due date on the dropbox below.

 !!!!
 Don't forget to use the writing resources available to you, such as the [TWU Writing Centre](https://www.twu.ca/learning-commons/writing-centre), the Writing Tips located in the Assessment section of this course, and other APA resources (e.g. [Purdue Online Writing Lab](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html))